ideal-lab5/Grants-Program/applications/iris_followup.md

 Iridium Labs is composed of a group of individuals coming from diverse backgrounds across tech, business, and marketing, who all share a collective goal of realizing a decentralized storage layer that can facilitate the emergence of dapps that take advantage of decentralized storage.

 **Tony Riemer**

-Tony is a full-stack engineer with 6 years of experience building enterprise applications for fortune 500 companies, including both Fannie Mae and Capital One.
+Tony is a full-stack engineer with over 6 years of experience building enterprise applications for fortune 500 companies, including both Fannie Mae and Capital One.
 Notably, he was the lead engineer of Capital One's "Bank Case Management" system, has lead several development teams to quickly and successfully bring products to market while adhering to the strictest code quality and testing practices, and has acted as a mentor to other developers.
 Additionally, he holds a breadth of knowledge in many languages and programming paradigms and has built several open-source projects, including a proof of work blockchain written in Go, an OpenCV-based augmented reality application for Android, as well as experiments in home automation and machine learning.
 More recently, he is the founder and lead engineer at Ideal Labs, where he single-handedly designed the Iris blockchain and implemented the prototype, which was funded via a web3 foundation grant.
 He is passionate about decentralized technology and strives to make the promises of decentralization a reality.

 **Developer X**

-TODO.
+We intend to find another developer to contribute after milestone 1.
+We are currently discussing this with several potential interested parties.
+We will ammend this proposal once this role is filled.
+If it is not filled by the time milestone 1 is completed, we will submit an ammendement that reflects this as well.

 **Sebastian Spitzer**
-Intrapreneur, business builder, networker and technology scout.

-Originally started in marketing, Sebastian ventured into innovation and has built up innovation processes and networks in 3 different verticals.
-He manages the funnel from ideation to pilots and scaling, and successfully transitioned companies to agile innovation using lean startup and design thinking concepts.
+Sebastian started his career in marketing, from where he ventured into innovation management and built up innovation units and startup ecosystems in 3 verticals.

-Besides pitching 30+ business concepts at CxO level, he scaled-up 2 concepts as an intrapreneur, adding 2m+ of annual turnover within the first 2 years to market.
+Essentially working as an intrapreneur in the automotive sector for the last 6 years, he managed the entire funnel from ideation to piloting and ultimately scaling digital solutions.
+In the last 3 years he scaled up 2 projects, adding 2m+ of annual turnover within the first 2 years to market.

-He loves working with creative minds and supports start-ups on their journey through value proposition, business plan, strategy and market fit.

-He is actively immersed in global VC and start-up ecosystems and has built a strong footprint in the Blockchain industry since 2016 as a tech scout, advisor and consultant.
-He supported 2 projects from inception to reaching 200m+ market caps and assists dealflow activities for a VC in the space, analyzing projects along their tech, team and market and working closely with founders to ensure their success.
+In 2016 he first came into contact with the Blockchain space when scouting new tech and got deeply immersed when he saw the disruptive potentials.
+Since then he has become an advisor for two projects, supporting them in their growth to 200m+ market caps, worked as a dealflow manager/analyst for a crypto VC and helped founders on their early stage journey in the space.

+In 2019 he authored a research paper on why the data economy in the automotive industry fails.
+Since then he was looking for an adequate solution and co-founded IdeaLabs 2 years later after discovering Tony's initial work.

 **Brian Thamm**

 Brian Thamm has over a decade of experience leading large data initiatives in both the Commercial and U.S. Federal Sectors.

 After several years working with companies ranging from the Fortune 500 to startups, Brian decided to focus on his passion for enabling individuals to use data to improve their decision-making by starting Sophinea.
 Since its founding in late 2018, Sophinea has lead multi-national Data Analytics Modernization efforts in support of the United State’s Department of State and the National Institutes of Health.